Issue #156 * Blog #35 – 2020 * Read Time: 3 minutes * Section: Book Reviews – Indie Authors

 It all started the day the world ended.
 December 1939.

-The Boy Who Saw in Colours is available in eBook and Paperback.
-Use the links below to purchase your copy today!
+The Boy Who Saw in Colours is also available at the following outlets.

 The Boy Who Saw in Colours is a raw novel set amid the Nazi uprising.
 The tale is historical fiction and like no other about the life in Germany during World War 2.
 However the war is only a part of the tale, but not the story.
 The story is about the life of Josef , the protagonist, a 12 year old boy who dared to dream.
 The story is told through his eyes.